Mowry Saben: Life

 Saben was born into a prominent family in Uxbridge, Massachusetts, the son of Israel Saben and Lydia Jane Albee.
 Richard Mowry, his father's maternal grandfather, was his great-grandfather.
-He had a younger sister, Jennie May.
-He studied at Harvard University, Oxford University, and Heidelberg University.
+He had a younger sister, Jennie May, and younger brother named William.
+He later claimed his family was "Puritan" and that his father disinherited him for being "untamable".
+He attended Phillips Exeter Academy.